tablesturn/docker-openvpn-proxy/README.md

 ## Getting started

 To use this image, you need a VPN server (provider) and a system to run the image.
 Because it bases on Alpine Linux, it can be built and run on multiple architectures (like Raspberry Pi).
-Dockerhub images coming soon.
+Currently, only the arm64 architecture is available on dockerhub.

 ### Prerequisites